Skip to content

 def process_batch(self, records: list[CTERecord]) -> None:

-"""Idempotent batch processor for KDE lifecycle transitions."""
+"""Idempotent processor for one batch of KDE lifecycle transitions."""

 for record in records: